MKGO Icon

 6. Ranking losses

-1. Using Google Analytics and Search Console or your preferred rank tracking tool (my preference is AccuRanker), identify when traffic started to drop
+1. Using Search Console, or your rank tracker (mine is AccuRanker), pin down when traffic started to slide.

-2. Take an export of the ranking keywords before and after the drop
+2. Export the ranking keywords from before and after the drop.

-5. Retarget dropped terms with keyword research and mapping
+5. Win back the lost terms with fresh keyword research and mapping.

 8. Manual actions and penalties